John Lindley

 John Lindley FRS (5 February 1799 – 1 November 1865) was an English botanist, gardener and orchidologist.

 Early years

 Born in Catton, near Norwich, England, John Lindley was one of four children of George and Mary Lindley.
 George Lindley was a nurseryman and pomologist and ran a commercial nursery garden.
 Although he had great horticultural knowledge, the undertaking was not profitable and George lived in a state of indebtedness.
-As a boy he would assist in the garden and also collected wild flowers he found growing in the Norfolk countryside.
+As a boy, John would assist in the garden and also collected wild flowers he found growing in the Norfolk countryside.
 Lindley was educated at Norwich School.
 He would have liked to go to university or to buy a commission in the army but the family could not afford either.
 He became Belgian agent for a London seed merchant in 1815.